MarimerLLC/csla/docs/Coding-standards.md

 * Fork the Marimer LLC csla project
 * Clone your fork to your dev workstation
-* Create a branch in which to do your work
+* Create a feature branch in which to do your work

 ## Coding standards